psf/requests/docs/dev/philosophy.rst

 Distributions have been made for many Linux repositories, including: Ubuntu, Debian, RHEL, and Arch.

 These distributions are sometimes divergent forks, or are otherwise not kept up-to-date with the latest code and bugfixes.
-PyPI (and its mirrors) and GitHub are the official distribution sources; alternatives are not supported by the requests project.
+PyPI (and its mirrors) and GitHub are the official distribution sources; alternatives are not supported by the Requests project.